roblox-linux-wrapper/roblox-linux-wrapper/README.md

 Roblox Linux Wrapper is very volatile, and updates are released very often, so please check for updates frequently.

-### `.deb` & `.rpm`
+### `.deb
 * Note the version you have installed.
-* If the version present [here](https://github.com/roblox-linux-wrapper/roblox-linux-wrapper/releases) is newer, download it and install it via your package manager's GUI.
+* If the version present [here](https://github.com/roblox-linux-wrapper/roblox-linux-wrapper/releases) is newer, download it and install it via your package manager.
-* If you have enabled an APT or RPM repository, updates to the wrapper will come with system updates in the next release.
+* If you have enabled the APT repository, updates to the wrapper will come with system updates in the next release.

 ### from Git source
 * Open a terminal, change to the directory you installed.